RiccardoZanaboni/sensor-pattern-analysis/README.md

+# Sensor-Pattern-Analysis
+Bachelor's degree thesis project at University of Pavia

 <h2>The Project</h2>

 This project has been created to simulate and analyze movement of one person or more people in a domotic apartment equipped with motion sensors in order to create a system that learns habits and tries to understand if something is wrong in the behaviour of people and in this case call assistance; the system is designed especially for older people that live alone.